shawngraham/cdh2020/content/en/tutorials/excel.md

 This is just a _first taste_ of using R; much will seem opaque to you, but it will become more comfortable with time.

 Start up your RStudio from Anaconda Navigator, and make a new R script.
+You might need to 'install RStudio' from the initial Anaconda Navigator interface first.

 ![](https://digiarch.netlify.app/images/rstudio/rstudio1.png)_